Are there benefits to c-section scar massages? Do scar tissue massages help?

 How Does Massage Help with Bladder or Bowel Dysfunction?

 Dense scar tissue adhesions can restrict blood flow or create blockages on organs in or near the pelvic floor area.
-This means the uterus, bladder, and intestines can all be affected.
-Massage helps reduce the chance of developing excess scar tissue, and improves pelvic health.
+This means the uterus, bladder and intestines can all be affected.
+Massages help reduce the chance of developing excess scar tissue, improving pelvic health.

 When to Start Scar Massage